-These devices provide protection from over-battery voltage and under-battery voltage conditions irrespective of the state of the output channels.
-When the battery voltage is greater than the overvoltage threshold or less than the undervoltage threshold, all channels are disabled and a fault flag is generated.
-Battery-voltage faults are not reported in the serial fault data.
-The outputs return to normal operation once the battery-voltage fault has been corrected.
-When an over-battery/under-battery voltage condition occurs, the device reports the battery fault, but disables fault reporting for open- and shorted-load conditions.
-Fault reporting for open- and shorted-load conditions are reenabled after the battery fault condition has been corrected.
+The TPIC46L01 and TPIC46L02 provide protection from over-battery voltage and under-battery voltage conditions irrespective of the state of the output channels.
+The TPIC46L03 provides protection from over-battery voltage conditions irrespective of the state of the output channels When the battery voltage is greater than the overvoltage threshold or less than the undervoltage threshold (except for the TPIC46L03, which has no undervoltage threshold), all channels are disabled and a fault signal is sent to FLT as well as to the respective fault register bits.
+The outputs return to normal operation once the battery voltage fault has been corrected.
+When an over-battery/under-battery voltage conditions.
+Fault reporting for open and shorted-load conditions.
+Fault reporting for open and shorted-load conditions are reenabled after the battery fault condition has been corrected.

 These devices provide inductive transient protection on all channels.
 The drain voltage is clamped to protect the FET.
-The clamp voltage is defined by the sum of V{CC} and turnon voltage of the external FET.
-The predriver also provides a gate-to-source voltage (V{GS}) clamp to protect the gate-source terminals of the power FET from exceeding their rated voltages.
-An external active low RESET is provided to clear all registers and flags in the device.
-GATE(0-3) outputs are disabled after RESET has been pulled low.
+This clamp voltage is defined by the sum of V{CC} and turn-on voltage of the external FET.
+The predriver also provides a gate-to-source voltage (V{GS}) clamp to protect the GATE-source terminals of the power FET from exceeding their rated voltages.

-These devices provide pulldown resistors on all inputs except \overline{CS} and \overline{RESET} .
-A pullup resistor is used on \overline{CS} and \overline{RESET} .
+These devices provide pulldown resistors on all inputs except \overline{CS} .
+A pullup resistor is used on \overline{CS} .